Robust Frequency Constrained UC Using Data Driven Logistic Regression for Island Power Systems: Introduction

 Analytical formulations for frequency metrics are usually based on simplifications of the non-linear behavior of power systems during large active power unbalance.
 To include the non-linear frequency metrics in linear UC, reviewed references are trying to employ a linearization technique.
 Eventually, the obtained linear lines are always a function of system dynamic constants, available inertia, and the amount of power imbalance.
-Although this serves the purpose of ensuring the quality of frequency response, it is usually inaccurate because of linearization and also aggravates the computational burden of the problem.
+Although this serves the purpose of ensuring the quality of frequency response, it usually increases the size and complexity of the UC problem, in order to reach some level of accuracy.
 This paper employs Logistic regression (LR) as a dichotomous classification approach to classify the post-fault frequency drop as acceptable or unacceptable.
 LR is one of the most useful statistical procedures in healthcare analysis, medical statistics, credit rating, ecology, social statistics and econometrics, and etc. This procedure is important in predictive analytics, as it's able to categorize the outcome \cite{hilbe2016practical}.
 Considering the problem at hand and the purpose of this paper, this approach is promising.
 In \cite{khosravi2019expect}, a framework is proposed that removes irrelevant features with no effect on classification and concludes that a training data-set with missing values can still generate sufficient explanations of LR classifications.
 The standard LR model is compared with 5 different machine learning models to predict the risk of major chronic diseases in \cite{nusinovici2020logistic}.
 The results show that LR yields as good performance as other machine learning models.
 An advantage over other methods such as \cite{lagos2021data} or \cite{rabbanifar2020frequency} is that no additional decision variables are needed, maintaining model complexity.
 A summary of all discussed papers is shown in figure \ref{freferences}.\\